nikasimovich/invsnghtlfe/entries/rose.md

 “Why the hell wouldn’t you?”
 The woman looks to me to prove her point.
 “How many times?”

 I shake my head until tears fall down my cheeks.
 I want to say something.
 I don’t want to have a number.
 A maid walks in and turns on the light.
 She starts her vacuum.
 I rush out behind her.
-I jump over the wire.
+I jump over the cord.

 </div>
 <div class="nightType">
 <h3 class="space">Six</h3>